kriebb/kriebb.github.io/_posts/2023-01-22-what-i-did-at-xpirit-part-of-xebia-so-far.md

 ### Conferences

-At [XPirit | Part of Xebia](https://xpirit.com), you have a minimum of 6 days that you need to fill in to gather knowledge.
+At [<code>Xpirit | Part of Xebia</code>](https://xpirit.com), you have a minimum of 6 days that you need to fill in to gather knowledge.
 How you do that is up to you.
 Before you get crazy with expensive and far-away conferences, there is a budget available as well.
 Your non-billable hours are not covered in that budget, but e.g. your flying tickets are part of the budget.

 I followed the following conferences in 2022: